Exactly Protocol (EXA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Exactly Protocol Historical Price

-According to the latest data gathered on Exactly Protocol live price page, the current price of Exactly Protocol is 0.685762USD.
-The circulating supply of Exactly Protocol(EXA) is 2.89M EXA , giving it a market capitalization of $1.96M.
+According to the latest data gathered on Exactly Protocol live price page, the current price of Exactly Protocol is 0.671235USD.
+The circulating supply of Exactly Protocol(EXA) is 2.89M EXA , giving it a market capitalization of $1.94M.

 How Does Exactly Protocol (EXA) Price Prediction Module Work?